author

 by George W. (George Walker) Bush

 After leaving office, he has remained active through the George W. Bush Presidential Center.
-He has also become known for his painting, adding an unexpected creative chapter to a life more often defined by politics and public service.
+He is also known for his memoirs and for taking up painting in his post-presidential years, which added an unexpected creative chapter to a public life long centered on politics and public service.